NWKendall/goals/README.md

 - header
     - logo

-- timer that will calculate productivity for the day
+- timer that will calculate productivity for the day ✅
+    - include miliseconds
-    - resets at end of day
+    - resets at end of day (after 24 houra)
+    - need count down

 - dashboard
     - basic styling and functionality ✅